First Tank Guide Tank Logo

 Aquarium Illness Facts and Aquarium Care

 When keeping any animal in captivity, the health and well-being of the animal becomes the responsibility of the owner.
-When an animal becomes sick, it can be difficult to diagnose the problem accurately, as many of the procedures used in modern medicine are not available for animals, or are prohibitively expensive.
-However, there are things that a fish owner can do to prevent disease and to keep his fish healthy.
+When an animal becomes sick, it can be difficult to diagnose the problem accurately, as many of the procedures used in modern medicine are not available for animals, or are prohibitively expensive - and because the fish obviously cannot tell you what the problem is or what is bothering them.
+However, there are things that a fish owner can do to prevent disease and to keep his pet fish healthy.

 To keep your fish healthy, your best bet is to keep them in a healthy, low stress environment.
 More than 80% of disease outbreaks in an aquarium can be traced to failure on one or more of these issues.
 To keep your tank healthy: